aleksha/PNPI-PhD/c++/README.md

 Typed constant expressions
 ---------------------------

-One can then use these names instead of the literals or use of preprocessor definitions.
+One can use names instead of the literals or use of preprocessor definitions.

 ```c++
 #include <iostream>